-Enon.
-(1998) argues that the word observation describes data that are collected, regardless of the techniques used in the study.
+Enon, (1998) argues that the word observation describes data that are collected, regardless of the techniques used in the study.
 Observation relies on the researcher seeing, hearing, testing and smelling things.
 This method does not depend on getting data from somebody, but rather depends on personal intuition.
-This technique proved quite useful when the researcher physically visited a particular site to collect data.
+This technique proved quite useful when the researcher physically visit a particular site to collect data.

-Best and Khan (1998) has pointed out that observation can be human or physical environment, social interaction, physical activities, on-verbal communication, planned activities and unplanned activities.
-Through observation method information was sought by way of researchers 'observation without asking respondents.
+Best and Khan (1998) has pointed out that observation can be human or physical environment, social interaction, physical activities, non verbal communication, planned activities and un planned activities.
+Through observation method, information was sought by way of researcher's observation without asking respondents.
 Participant observation was employed in data collection.
-Hatch (2002) maintains that in particular observation the researcher acts as participant at the same level in the setting he/she is studying.
+Hatch (2002) maintains that in a particular observation, the researcher acts as participant at the same level in the setting he/she is studying.

-The researcher observed the kind of relationship that exists between school head teachers and how teachers are treated.
-For example, the way teachers attend classes without being forced by academics and heads of schools.
-The researcher observed how teachers are involved in making decision in staff meetings.
+The researcher observed the kind of relationship that exists between school head teachers and how teachers are related.
+For example, the way the teachers attend classes without being forced by academics and heads of schools.
+The researcher observed how teachers are involved in making decisions in staff meetings.
 For every school the researcher attended at least one meeting.
-The researcher attended all other important meetings especially during tea break and issues observed thoroughly from the beginning to the end of meetings.
-During observation the researcher noted down important points.
-Teachers 'punctuality in attending their periods was observed while teachers were unconscious.
+The researcher attended all other important meetings especially during tea break and issues observed thoroughly from the beginning to the end of the meetings.
+During observation the researcher noted down important points .Teachers punctuality in attending their periods was observed while teachers were unconscious.

-The researcher took an observation and at the same time conducting documentary analysis of lesson plans and scheme of work.
+The researcher took an observation and at the same time conducting documentary analysis of lesson plans and scheme work.
 The aspect of teacher attending school at recommended time was observed.
-The researcher arrived at school early in the morning at 7:00 am.
-Every teacher was observed for three days on actual time in arriving at the school.
-By so doing full information was obtained on teacher punctuality.
+The researcher arrived at school early in morning at 7:00 am.
+Every teacher was observed for three days on actual time in arriving at school.

+By so doing, full information was obtained on teacher punctuality.

 By nature, social scientists are observers both human activities and physical settings in which activities take place.
-Observation may take place in laboratory or clinic as result of experiment.
-It is also possible to conduct an observation in natural settings of activities (Denzin and Lincoln, 2002).
-Structured observation schedule was used in this study to observe teachers 'punctuality in going to school at recommended time.
-Also it helped to observe frequency of teacher in attending their periods.
+Observation may take place in laboratory or clinic as a result of experiment.
+It is also possible to conduct an observation in natural setting activities (Denzin and Lincolin, 2002).
+Structured observation schedule was used in this study to observe teacher's punctuality in going to school at recommended time .Also it helped to observe frequency of teacher in attending their periods.

-Advantages of using observation as a technique in data collection had been enumerated by Devi(1997) as follows; In the first place, respondents could be observed in their natural behavior such that there could not be influenced or manipulated by their conscious feelings.
-However, there are some limitations with this method.
-In the first place, not all occurrences in social research could open to observation.
+Advantages of using observation as a technique in data collection had been enumerated by Devi(1997) as follows; In first place, not all occurrences in social research could open to observation.
 For example, refusal by respondents to allow the observer watch their activities can limit the study.
 Not all occurrences can be observed.

-3.5 Validity and Reliability of Instrument
+3.6 Validity and Reliability of instrument

-In order to test validity and reliability of data collected through interview and observation schedules, the researcher prepared several instruments to see if they collected the intended information for this study.
-(Hittleman \$ Simon, 1997) maintain that, instruments are said to have reliability when they are consistent in producing their results.
+In order to test validity and reliability of data collected through interview and observation schedules, the researcher prepared several instruments to see if they collected the intended information of this study.
+(Hittleman and Simon, 1997) maintain that, instruments measured what was intended to in consistent in producing their results.
 The instruments measured what was intended to measure in a consistent manner.
 Reliability is a statistical estimate of the extent to which can be considered dependable.
 The researcher in this study strived to ensure that what is recorded is what has actually occurred in the setting.
 Furthermore, the researcher was careful during the selection of informants.